chinamike65/hugo-tuolesi/content/book1/book1en.md

 All the teachers before Tsongkhapa are called the teachers of the previous generation, and the teachers after Tsongkhapa are called the teachers of the future generations.

-There are no works written by previous generations of theorists that deal with emptiness in detail, nor are there any articles that really explain emptiness.
+There are no works written by previous generations of theorists that deal with emptiness in detail, nor are there any commentaries that really explain emptiness.

 With Master Tsongkhapa we begin to have such writings.